judd-jacobs/code-you-capstone/README.md

 - Include clear data interpretation sections in the Jupyter Notebook and README to ensure accessibility to unfamiliar audiences.
 For example, explain how genre distributions reflect historical trends or how correlations between box office revenue and award wins provide actionable insights.
 - Annotate code with Markdown cells and detailed comments to enhance clarity and coherence.
 Provide clear explanations for each step, such as data cleaning, SQL queries, and visualization choices, ensuring that all logic is transparent and easy to follow.

----

-## **Next Steps**

-1. Create wireframes and flowchart to support understanding.
-2. Begin Week 1 tasks: setting up APIs and gathering data.
-3. Review the plan with a mentor for feedback.

----

-This document provides a comprehensive roadmap for completing the Academy Awards Analysis project, ensuring alignment with all requirements.